-Disney's Hollywood Studios is home to some of the biggest names in movies and entertainment (like Star Wars, Pixar, and Indiana Jones), and it is in the middle of a massive re-imagineering as construction is underway ahead of 2 highly-anticipated lands opening up:
+Disney's Hollywood Studios is home to some of the biggest names in movies and entertainment (like Star Wars, Pixar, and Indiana Jones), and it is in the middle of a massive re-imagineering which includes the addition of 2 new lands:

 But don't let the construction keep you from visiting.
-There is still lots to see and do, including 2 of the best thrill rides on property (Rock 'n' Roller Coaster and Tower of Terror), as well as the popular family-favorite attraction, Toy Story Mania.
+Even without Star Wars: Galaxy's Edge open there is still lots to see and do, including 2 of the best thrill rides on property (Rock 'n' Roller Coaster and Tower of Terror), as well as the brand new Toy Story Land.

 Check out these resources to help you maximize your time (and money) at during your trip...